VITA-Home/VITA/README.md

 ---

 ## 🔥 News
-* **`2024.08.12`** 🌟 We are very proud to launch VITA, the **First-Ever** open-source interactive omni multimodal LLM!
+* **`2024.08.12`** 🌟 We are very proud to launch VITA, the first-ever open-source interactive omni multimodal LLM.
 All training code, deployment code, and model weights will be released soon! **We have submitted the open-source code, yet it is under review internally.
 We are moving the process forward as quickly as possible, stay tuned!**

 ## 👀 VITA Overview